Dems fightin’ words

 Will Mr. Carolla take us up on our offer?
 We’ll let you know!!

 Your turn!
-Have you talked back to someone who was dismissing your hobby as irrelevant?
+Have you talked back to someone who dismissed your hobby as irrelevant?
 Let us know in the comments!